As we hunker down in fear before a microscopic pathogen we cannot see, I am not ashamed to admit to being afraid.

 “Of 634 cases, a total of 313 cases were female and six were aged 0–19 years, 152 were aged 20–59 years and 476 were 60 years and older,” the study said.

 Thus 75 percent of those infected were 60 or older.
 This reflects what has been seen in China and Italy, although it is unclear why older people are more susceptible to COVID-19 than younger people.
-And it is worth noting the Glacier Princess sample is weighted toward old people who made up the majority of cruise ship passengers.
+And it is worth noting the Diamond Princess sample is weighted toward old people who made up the majority of cruise ship passengers.

 “Of the 634 confirmed cases, a total of 306 and 328 were reported to be symptomatic and asymptomatic, respectively,” the study says.

-This would mean that about 52 percent of those infected didn’t get sick, and that of the total number of people aboard the Glacier Princess only 8 percent (306/3,711) experienced health issues related to their exposure to COVID-19.
+This would mean that about 52 percent of those infected didn’t get sick, and that of the total number of people aboard the Diamond Princess only 8 percent (306/3,711) experienced health issues related to their exposure to COVID-19.

 Of those, six or about 2 percent have been reported to have died.